ISS position and AMS 02 pointing accuracy study

 Bill Gray's website; the late MIR station (as well as the current ISS) precision would be about 700 meters.

-USSPACECOM distributed ISS TLE and State Vectors (i.e. 3 components for the target position in space and 3 for its velocity at a given epoch, again six numbers in total), updated every 36 hours nominally, by the aid of the SGP above mentioned algorithms, and selected co-variance methods.
+USSPACECOM distributed ISS TLE and daily published State Vectors (i.e. 3 components for the target position in space and 3 for its velocity at a given epoch, again six numbers in total), updated every 36 hours nominally, by the aid of the SGP above mentioned algorithms, and selected co-variance methods.

-The point remains the poor knowledge of the atmospheric drag effect, as well as time formats limitation.
+The point remains the poor knowledge of the atmospheric drag effect, as well as time formats digit limitation.

 Accuracy is a well know concept for the observatories certified in astrometry, having instruments and tools capable to estimate objects position on celestial sphere better than half arcsecond (at the ISS typical 350-400 km minimum distance from Earth, the station position approximation shall be theoretically equal to 1 meter in the best conditions).

-Dr. Roberto Battiston, Deputy Spokeperson of AMS 02 consortium involving 16 Counries and leaded by Samuel Ting, the Boston MIT professor winner of the Nobel Prize, replied to a Grange Obs. offer to link the present page into the project website; he pointed out the payload, along with star trackers can use modern GPS receivers aboard ISS which could potentially lead to a precision of 5 meters, see this paper.
+Dr. Roberto Battiston, the former Deputy Spokeperson of AMS 02 consortium involving 16 Counries and leaded by Samuel Ting, the Boston MIT professor winner of the Nobel Prize, replied to a Grange Obs. offer to link the present page into the project website; he pointed out the payload, along with star trackers can use modern GPS receivers aboard ISS which could potentially lead to a precision of 5 meters, see this paper.

 Return to Grange Obs. homepage